-There are many different steps in the process of obtaining workers' compensation benefits.
+There are many different steps in the process of obtaining workers’ compensation benefits.
 If you do not have the guidance of an experienced attorney, you may not get all the benefits that you deserve.
 At Strong Law Offices, we will stand up for your rights and help you throughout every step of the way.
-AMA guidelines are not cited in the Illinois Workers' Compensation Act.
-Arbitrators are required to consider these nationalized rating systems when evaluating a workers' claim for permanent partial disability.
+American Medical Association (AMA) guidelines are not cited in the Illinois Workers’ Compensation Act.
+Arbitrators are required to consider these nationalized rating systems when evaluating a workers’ claim for permanent partial disability.

-We represent people throughout the entire Central Illinois area in workers' compensation claims, and only represent the injured worker.
+We represent people throughout the entire central Illinois area in workers’ compensation claims, and we only represent the injured worker.
 Strong Law Offices never advocates for the insurance company or employers.
 Our lawyers will provide the personalized attention that you are seeking and work with you at all times throughout the legal process.

-Use of American Medical Association Impairment Ratings
+Use Of American Medical Association Impairment Ratings

 In June 2011, the Illinois Workers’ Compensation Act was amended to state that courts may consider an impairment rating when determining a settlement in a workers’ compensation claim.
 Use of this is considered controversial because an AMA impairment rating is much different than the definition of disability and work restrictions.

-AMA guidelines are not favorable to an injured workers' claim for disability awards or settlements.
+AMA guidelines are not favorable to injured workers’ claim for disability awards or settlements.
 An injured worker needs a skilled lawyer in navigating this very difficult obstacle.
 This obstacle is a tool that insurance carriers can use to severely limit or diminish claims for permanent partial disability.
 In order to navigate around this obstacle, our office develops medical evidence from treating doctors and expert medical opinions to rebut and refute the limiting awards given by AMA ratings.
 It is important to have a firm that is knowledgeable of the other factors that the Arbitrator can consider to render a settlement or award to obtain the maximum allowable under the law.

 Illinois AMA impairment ratings can also be deceiving because a rating may make an injured worker seem like he or she is not disabled, when in fact he or she is.
 For example, if a person can eat, walk and dress himself or herself, his or her impairment rating may be very small.
 However, the person may be disabled and unable to return to work.
 We have studied these ratings and are aware of their weaknesses.
 It is important to point out these weaknesses to the Commission when seeking to maximize your potential settlement or award.

-Getting a Medical Opinion From Your Doctor
+Getting A Medical Opinion From Your Doctor

 AMA Impairment Ratings are also cost prohibitive.
 For that reason, our law office will not advance money for AMA Impairment Rating reports under the Sixth Addition unless it is specifically agreed to in writing.